owaspsamm/sammwise/README.md

 ## Contribute

-Please sumbit a Pull Request for bug fixes and feature enhancements.
+Please submit a Pull Request for bug fixes and feature enhancements.